-There is no question that, as we undertake the next 50 years of the Fair Housing Act, we must continue our efforts to address discrimination against individuals and families, improve methods of challenging systemic and institutional barriers, foster investment in all neighborhoods, and affirmatively further fair housing in all federal and federally-funded programs.
+There is no question that, as we undertake the next 50 years of the Fair Housing Act, we must continue our efforts to address discrimination against individuals and families. improve methods of challenging systemic and institutional barriers, foster investment in all neighborhoods, and affirmatively further fair housing in all federal and federallyfunded programs.
 In this section, we identify some of the most critical challenges to fair housing, such as the failure to affirmatively further fair housing, barriers in access to credit, and gentrification.
-At the same time, we make note of some of the more recent and pending issues that the fair housing community will need to address, such as the fair housing opportunities on digital platforms, and the need to include additional protections under the Fair Housing Act based on marital status, source of income, sexual orientation, gender identity, and gender expression.
+At the same time, we make note of some of the more recent and pending issues that the fair housing community will need to address, such as the fair housing ramifications of big data, providing housing for an aging population, advertisement of housing opportunities on digital platforms, and the need to include additional protections under the Fair Housing Act based on marital status, source of income, sexual orientation, gender identity, and gender expression.